Kelseyville, California: Stone and Kelsey Home

 The site of the adobe home Charles Stone and Andrew Kelsey forced local Native Americans to build them in the 1840s is located at the corner of Main Street and Bell Hill Road, immediately west of Kelsey Creek.
 Nothing is left of the home; its materials were salvaged by later white settlers.
 Stone's and Kelsey's remains are under the monument, which is designated as California Historical Landmark No. 426.

 The Brick Tavern

 Located at the corner of Main and Third Streets, the Brick Tavern, also known as the Brick House or the Kelseyville Tavern, was built in 1872 by Steve Tucker, possibly using bricks made from the kiln at the Sulphur Bank Mine across Clear Lake.
 Over the years, it served as a carriage stop, a hotel, a bar, a restaurant and a school, among other uses.
 It currently hosts an eponymously named saloon as well as a pizzeria.
-It was designated in 1961 as the "oldest commercial building" by the Lake County Historical Society and the Kelseyville Womens Club.
+It was designated in 1961 as the "oldest commercial building" by the Lake County Historical Society and the Kelseyville Women's Club.